roapi/docs/src/api/query/graphql.md

 To query tables through GraphQL, send the query through `POST` request to `/api/graphql` endpoint.

-GraphQL query interface supports the same set of operators supported by REST API.
-Here how you can apply various operators to your query:
+GraphQL query frontend supports the same set of operators supported by [REST query frontend](rest.html).
+Here how is you can apply various operators in a query:

 ```graphql
 {